 Within SSI SCHAEFER IT Solutions GmbH, Guenter Wachter is in charge of new solutions in the areas extended WMS and supply chain solutions and drives the development of new solutions towards supply chain execution and analytics considerably.

 Karina Konrath studied technical mathematics at Graz University of Technology and has been working for SSI SCHAEFER since 2017.
-As a data scientist she is in charge of analysis and preparation of data as well as for the creation of mathematical optimization concepts in order to achieve process improvements within the warehouse.
-She is working closely together with the simulation team and in collaboration they evaluate new approaches, AI models and optimizations.
+As a data scientist she is in charge of analysis and preparation of data as well as for the creation of mathematical optimisation concepts in order to achieve process improvements within the warehouse.
+She is working closely together with the simulation team and in collaboration they evaluate new approaches, AI models and optimisations.